-5.1.14 - Spring Brakes
+5.1.14 Spring Brakes

 All trucks, truck tractors, and buses must be equipped with emergency brakes and parking brakes.
-They must be held on by mechanical force (because air pressure can eventually leak away).
+They must be held on by mechanical force, (because air pressure can eventually leak away).
 Spring brakes are usually used to meet these needs.
 When driving, powerful springs are held back by air pressure.
 If the air pressure is removed, the springs put on the brakes.
+See the Diagram below- the spring brakes are a part of the brake chamber.

-A parking brake control in the cab allows the driver to let the air out of the spring brakes.
-This lets the springs put the brakes on.
+A parking brake control in the cab allows the driver to let the air out of the brake chamber, which results in the spring applying the brakes (the linings will be forced against the drums).
 A leak in the air brake system, which causes all the air to be lost, will also cause the springs to put on the brakes.